-If you have been convicted of a felony, you are right to be worried about the prospect of deportation (removal) from the United States.
-There are two issues to worry about, depending partly on whether or not you were here in valid, documented legal status to begin with.
-These include whether you will come to the attention of immigration authorities, and whether your crime is on the list of crimes that make a person deportable.
+If you are a foreign national in the United States who has been convicted of a felony, you have cause to worry that you might be deported (removed) from the country.
+There are actually two issues to worry about, depending partly on whether or not you were here in valid, documented legal status to begin with.
+These include:

-Once you've been arrested, jailed, or imprisoned, increasing communication between law enforcement personnel and immigration authorities make it likely that the latter will learn of your arrest.
-They may put an immigration "hold" on you, meaning that as soon as you're about to be released from jail or prison, you will instead be transferred into immigration custody.
+Upon so learning, they might put an immigration "hold" on you.
+This means that as soon as you were about to be released from jail or prison, you will instead be transferred into U.S. immigration custody.
 There, you're likely to face immigration court proceedings.

-If you do have a green card, you may be able to defend yourself in court, but see the next discussion for more detail.
+If you do have a green card, you might be able to defend yourself in court, but see the next discussion for more detail.

-For example, some crimes of "moral turpitude," as well as those involving controlled substances, firearms, and domestic violence, as well as "aggravated felonies," are among the many that can make a person removable.
+For example, some crimes of "moral turpitude" (CIMTs) as well as those involving controlled substances, firearms, and domestic violence, as well as "aggravated felonies," are among those that make a person removable.
 What's an aggravated felony?
 It can include everything from murder, rape, and sexual abuse of a minor, to other crimes involving violence, to theft, drug and weapons trafficking, and more.

-Many of the crimes that have been interpreted as "aggravated felonies" were called misdemeanors by the state court that convicted the person.
+Many of the crimes that U.S. immigration authorities have interpreted as "aggravated felonies" were called misdemeanors by the state court that convicted the person.
+State and federal law don't always match up nicely, leading to arguments between lawyers defending immigrants and the government attorneys trying to deport them.
 The message here is that you'll need an attorney's help to figure out whether your crime is, indeed, a ground of deportability.

 The specifics of what constitutes a deportable offense are often based individual facts and recent case law.
 If you have been convicted of a felony, or indeed any crime, you would be best served to contact an immigration attorney for a full analysis and possible defense against removal from the United States.